neams-th-coe/cardinal/doc/content/source/meshgenerators/SecondOrderHexGenerator.md

   its [!ac](GLL) points (as long as the HEX20 elements have their mid-side nodes one the cylinder, which is what this mesh generator does for you)

+!alert warning
+This mesh generator has very limited error checking, and will not protect you from inverted elements or other errors.
+Always be sure to check your mesh output for correct behavior.

 ## Example

 This example converts from a HEX27 mesh to a HEX20 mesh, while also moving the outer boundary